Tipula colei

 Behavior

-Males exhibit elaborate genital courtship behaviors during copulation.
-The outer gonostyle performs rapid brushing movements with long sweeping across the female hypovalve in three distinct patterns: single brief - movements (0.03 seconds each direction), bursts of 3-9 repeated brushing movements lasting 30-120 seconds with gradual slowing, and single brushing movements that trigger female 'squeezing' responses.
+Males exhibit elaborate genital courtship during copulation.
+The outer gonostyle performs rapid brushing movements with long setae sweeping across the female hypovalve in three distinct patterns: single brief - movements (0.03 seconds each direction), bursts of 3-9 repeated brushing movements lasting 30-120 seconds with gradual slowing, and single brushing movements that trigger female 'squeezing' responses.
 The adminiculum remains mostly motionless with occasional strong thrusting bursts.
 Tergites 7-8 show rhythmic sliding movements.
 Females respond with 'squeezing' movements involving and hypovalves, movements that appear designed to increase rather than avoid male stimulation.
 Copulation duration averages approximately three hours.

 Similar Taxa